harrymac1972/vegas-baby/README.md

-# Beach-Finder
+# Las Vegas Trip Organizer

-An applcation to find best beach in Mexico
+An application to find best trip to Las Vegas